AlbertUnruh/LordOfPolls/README.md

 ## Hi im the LordOfPolls

 - 🔭 I’m currently working on a [*Paladin*](https://github.com/LordOfPolls/Paladin)
-- 🌱 I’m currently learning asynchronous scheduling
+- 🌱 I’m currently learning the joys of physics simulation
 - 😄 Pronouns: *He / Him*
 - ⚡ Fun fact: *I have an unhealthy obsession with polls... hence the name*
 ---